Quantum anomalous Hall crystals in moir\'e bands with higher Chern number

 Next, we aim to explore the robustness of the QAHC in TDBG across the $(U,\theta)$ parameter space and find the optimal values at which this phase is most stable.
 To this end, we perform ED on the $C=2$ conduction band across the range $U \in [20\ \text{meV},100\ \text{meV}]$ and $\theta \in [1.1^\circ,1.6^\circ]$ and extract the energy gap in the many-body spectrum between the QAHC ground and excited states.
 As shown in Fig. \ref{fig3}(a), the QAHC remains stable with a gap $\sim 1$ meV for a relatively broad range of parameters, $U \in [50\ \text{meV}, 70\ \text{meV}]$ and $\theta \in [1.2^\circ,1.45^\circ]$.
 A simple estimate relates these layer potentials to a displacement field $D=\epsilon U / d \in [0.18\ \text{V/nm}, 0.26\ \text{V/nm}]$, where we have taken $\epsilon=5$ and $d=4 \times 0.34\ \text{nm}$~\cite{PhysRevLett.121.026402,ni2007graphene}.
 Importantly, the QAHC is stable in a parameter region where the single-particle band is well isolated and flat, i.e. where the ratio between the single-particle band gap $E_\text{sp,g}$ and the bandwidth $\Delta_\text{sp}$ is maximized, cf. Fig.~\ref{fig3}(b).
-Note that the flatness condition in the odd-denominator filling $\nu=\frac{2}{3}$ seems to be in contrast with the recent observation that QAHCs at even-denominator filling require kinetic energy in order to be stable \cite{ahc2024}.
 In addition, although there is an apparent closing and re-opening of the many-body gap at larger layer potentials which is reminiscent of a phase transition, our calculations of HES, Chern number, and structure factor indicate that the fringe with a finite gap emerging at $\approx 80$ meV still corresponds to the QAHC with $\mathcal{C}_\text{avg}=1$ and $\mathbf{K}$-point CDW modulation.
 Outside the optimal parameter region, the many-body energy gap closes and the system becomes a metal.
 We note that the QAHC phase persists when considering screening caused by metallic gates located at least $\approx 7$ nm away from the sample, and the phase diagram in Fig.~\ref{fig3}(a) remains similar when considering layer-dependent interactions, see Supplementary Figure 5.